 But I told myself, look at the title, it's a horrible shoujo and you know it You've skipped reading it for that reason.
 Well, I reasoned to myself, that just might be, but what does it hurt to check out the first chapter?
 If I don't like it, I don't have to continue reading.

-So I clicked the link and boom!
+the link and boom!
 There I was, reading about a precognitive girl.
 Not that the supernatural element is completely unknown to shoujo manga, after all.
 By the time I realized it, I was ten to eleven chapters in and craving for more.

 A blind swordsman was something completely unexpected.